mattnite/BCIT-Sailbot/docs/design/commandSet.md

 The messages are intended to be transmitted over a Zigbee transciever or even a satellite modem.
 Commands are framed in JSON, and can be converted to CBOR to compress message length (and reduce cost in the case of the satellite modem).
+Commands can be sent one at a time, or sent over as an array.

 ## Commands